 - Instruction (line 01)

 - Research and Public service (line 02)

 - Academic support, Student services and Institutional support (line 03)

-- Auxiliary enterprises (line 04)

-Net grant aid to students (line 05)
+- Net grant aid to students (line 05)

 If your institution is a partial child or partial parent, then you must also report the amount of Total expenses (line 07).
 Otherwise, this information is preloaded by the system.